garrettxV/sphinx-template/source/chapter1/index.rst

         :caption: NPM version command.

 If these requirements are not installed or your current versions aren't up to snuff then run the following command in order to install or update each.
+This will install each globally on your machine.

     .. literalinclude:: node_npm_install.txt
         :caption: Node and NPM installation global command.